Emblem Collecting in America

 In 1964, Hubert G. Larson donated a collection of 278 radiator emblems to the Smithsonian Institute.
 This collection is not on public display but the individual emblems can be viewed on the internet.
 Other collections have also been donated to auto museums, including the Crawford Auto & Aviation Museum in Cleveland, Ohio and the Gilmore Car Museum at Hickory Corners in Michigan.

-Emblem collecting has not diminished over the following twenty years to the present time and has the potential to continue for many years to come.
+Emblem collecting has not diminished over the following thirty years to the present time and has the potential to continue for many years to come.

 Was there ever a perfect time for emblem collectors?
 Between the World Wars people were not as mobile as they became after the Second World War, and there were less opportunities to find emblems.
 Probably the best sources in the early days of collecting were car wrecker yards.
 In the period following WW2, there was a growth in flea markets and in collecting generally.